flylo/location-data/README.md

 - In the interest of time, I've prioritized integration testing, since all of the code is implicitly covered in these tests.
 In a perfect world, classes like [`FirestoreIO`](location-data-service/src/main/java/com/current/location/persistence/FirestoreIO.java) would have their own independent unit tests.
+- I'm relying on the external IP address of the kubernetes cluster `LoadBalancer`.
+Ideally, we'd have this hosted in a VPC with service discovery or DNS that would allow us to reach the service without calling the IP directly.
+- Ideally we would be communicating with this service over HTTPS, possibly through a nginx proxy that could handle SSL termination for us.
+This seemed like overkill for this particular project, however.
 - If this was likely to become a large service that handled a variety of operations, then I would set it up with compile-time dependency injection (using [dagger](https://github.com/google/dagger)).